MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/configure-your-backlog-view.md

 1. In the work item form that appears, enter a **Title** and any other required fields or details.
 Save the work item to close it.

-To learn more, see [Define features and epics, add child items](define-features-epics.md#add-child-items).
+For more information, see [Define features and epics, add child items](define-features-epics.md#add-child-items).

 ## View or find unparented work